Apha

 All show related forms and applications can be found on the Show Forms page.

-Several inflation-prompted rule variances have been made for 2022 and 2023.
-In addition, several new show rules are in effect beginning January 1, 2023.
-They are summarized below and reflect rule changes or clarifications passed during the 2022 Convention.
+Reminder: All temporary inflation-prompted rule suspensions made during 2022 and 2023 are now back into effect.
+In addition, several new show rules are in effect beginning January 1, 2024.
+They are summarized below and reflect rule changes or clarifications passed during the 2023 Convention.
 Full rule text is available in the current APHA Rule Book, which is available online.
-Finally, show managers, secretaries, or producers should be submitting all show approval applications through the ShowDay platform unless paying by check or using an existing credit on file from the Association.
+Finally, show managers, secretaries, or producers should be submitting all show approval applications through the PHcentral platform unless paying by check or using an existing credit on file from the Association.

 • Expanded concurrent judging will be permitted per the below revision.
 Rules SC-105.B.1 and 2.